-Few sites in the United States fully capture the American dream like a visit to Ellis Island in New York harbor in view of the Statue of Liberty.
+When most people think of European immigration to the U.S., they think of Ellis Island in New York harbor in view of the Statue of Liberty.
 It is here that more than 12 million immigrants first stepped foot on American soil and began their lives, for better or worse, as citizens of the United States of America.

-Did you know that Ellis Island was opened as a result of the flood of immigrants that came to the United States from Europe after Congress approved and Abraham Lincoln signed the Homestead Act on May 20, 1862?
-That’s the act that gave away more than 270 million acres – more than 10 percent of the U.S. land mass – to anyone who would live on that land for five years, work the soil and make a life.
+However, did you know that Ellis Island was opened as a result of the Homestead Act on May 20, 1862?
+That’s the act that gave away more than 270 million acres, more than 10 percent of the U.S. land mass.
+Of course, you had to live on the land for five years, build a home, work the soil and make a life.

 That was a dream come true for most of those Ellis Island immigrants.
 Land ownership was controlled by the wealthy gentry in Europe, so the peasants — possibly your ancestors — dreamed of owning land in America.